Background

 Every country of the Schengen area has to establish a central authority, which will operate as a single contact and coordination point regarding the exchange of supplementary information on SIS data.

-The contact point in question is named “S.I.RE.N.E.
-Bureau” after the initials of the words Supplementary Information REquest at the National Entries.
+The contact point in question is named “S.I.Re.N.E.
+Bureau” derives from the words Supplementary Information Request at National Entries.

-At a national level, the 3rd S.I.RE.N.E.
-Section of the International Police Cooperation Division at the Hellenic Police Headquarters has the responsibility of handling information entered in the SIS.
+At a national level, the Hellenic S.I.Re.N.E.
+Bureau of the International Police Cooperation Division at the Hellenic Police Headquarters has the responsibility of handling information entered in the SIS.

 Security Policy & Data Protection